GabrielBezerraG/To-Do-List/README.md

 <p>&nbsp;</p>

 # To Do List  &nbsp; 🇺🇸
-To Do List with a simple and responsive layout developed with only HTML, CSS and Vanilla Javascript.
+To Do List with a simple and responsive layout developed with only HTML, CSS and Vanilla JavaScript.

 ## Functionalities
 - Keyboard navigation with tab and enter keys